| TITLE | Polygon Boundary | MM 18-8001-0 |

 }

 The algorithm, as suggested above, requires determining the k nearest neighbors of a bunch of points, so of course an accelerator is required.
 Moreira 2007 recommend using a KD-Tree, which is a good suggestion.
-But even with a KD-Tree you first have to pay for genererating the tree, but you also have to pay everytime you need to find the neighbors.
-But the real killer of this algorithm is that it's very possible to generate intersections.
+But even with a KD-Tree you first have to pay for generating the tree, but you also have to pay every time you need to find the neighbors.
+But the real killer of this algorithm is that it’s very possible to generate intersections.
 And you have to check for them, and then fix them by rewinding and increasing k.
 This eats up a ton of time when the number of points is very large (>100,000), and I quickly had clients complaining about their computer locking up when they tried to get the boundary of some topography contours, or other huge datasets.

 The idea of alpha shapes is really simple, we just throw out triangles that have really long sides, and union the rest together into the resulting polygon.
-This is ideal because the Delaunay triangulation can be computed in n log(n) time and many really good algorithms exist for that.
-The final boundary can then be extracted relatively easily especially if you calculated the 'neighbor' information in the triangulation.
-That is, you don't actually union all of the triangles together explicitly.
+This is ideal because the Delaunay triangulation can be computed in \(\mathcal{O}(n \log(n))\) time and many really good algorithms exist for that.
+The final boundary can then be extracted relatively easily especially if you calculated the ‘neighbor’ information in the triangulation.
+That is, you don’t actually union all of the triangles together explicitly.

 Another advantage of this method, beyond its speed, is that it can handle multiple disparate chunks, and even recreate holes in the input point set.
 Also, to help set the mysterious ‘alpha’ parameter, I made it so the Delaunay triangulation was calculated once and then the user could change ‘alpha’ and see the resulting polygons instantly, even with hundreds of thousands of points.
 This worked out great.